-Click the gear button in “Selected Databases” section and select all databases you want to backup.
-Alternatively, you can select “Backup all non-system databases” if you want SqlBackupAndFtp to backup all databases including those that will be added in the future.
+Click the gear button in the “Selected Databases” section and select all databases you want to backup.
+Alternatively, you can select “Backup all non-system databases” if you want SQLBackupAndFTP to backup all databases including those that will be added in the future.
 If you need to exclude some databases from such “automatic” backup, add their names in the box below the list.

 3) Choose backup destination

 Now you need to select a place where the application will send SQL Server database backups.
 Just click the plus button in the “Store backups in selected destinations” section and select a destination place from the list.

 That’s it, now you can run the backup job!

 Your SQLBackupAndFTP backup job is ready, but to automate this job, you have to take another two simple steps:

 1) Schedule SQL auto backup